Introduction

 3.Image Editors

-- Image editor programs are designed specifically for capturing, creating, editing and manipulating images.
-These graphics programs provide a variety of special features for creating and altering images.
-In addition to offering a host of filters and image transformation algorithms,some image editors also enable the user to create and superimpose layers.
-Most graphic programs have the ability to import and export one or more graphic file formats.
+- Image editor programs focus on capturing, creating, editing, and manipulating images.
+These graphics tools offer various features for designing and altering images.
+Besides providing many filters and image transformation algorithms, some editors allow users to create and overlay layers.
+Most graphic programs support importing and exporting multiple graphic file formats.

 - These computer programs enable the user to adjust an image to improve its appearance.
 With image editing software, one can darken or lighten an image, rotate it, adjust its contrast, crop out extraneous detail, and much more.Examples of these programs are Adobe Photoshop, Adobe Illustrator, and CorelDRAW.